 Steps for Admission into the BAI Program

-1. You must apply for admission to the BAI program by completing the online Gallaudet University Undergraduate Application form and submitting all supporting documents.
-Please refer to the application requirements checklist regarding Phases 1 and 2 of the admissions process.
+You must apply for admission to the BAI program by completing the online application for the approproate term and submitting all supporting documents.
+Please see below for a detailed explanation of the two-phase application process.

-3. After submitting your application, your Admissions Counselor will review Phase 1 documents.
+- After you submit your application, your Admissions Counselor will review Phase 1 documents.
 Should you be eligible for Phase 2, you will be sent a link for the BAI Language Performance evaluation (BAI LP) from the Department of Interpretation and Translation.
 Your Admissions Counselor will provide information regarding this evaluation at the time of Phase 2 eligibility.